Mortality and Healthcare: a Stochastic Control Analysis under Epstein-Zin Preferences: Calibration: A Preliminary View

 In Figure \ref{fig:cal_US}, the blue line is obtained by linearly regressing mortality data of the 1900 cohort (blue dots), while the red line is the model-implied mortality curve calibrated to mortality data of the 1940 cohort (red dots).
 Clearly, our model reproduces declines in mortality that are very close to ones observed historically.
 When compared with \cite[Figure 5.2]{Huang19}, Figure \ref{fig:cal_US} provides a much better fit.
 This improvement can be attributed to the use of Epstein-Zin utilities (so that $\gamma$ and $\psi$ can {\it both} take empirically relevant values), the inclusion of risky assets, and modifications of calibration methods.
-Figure~\ref{fig:calibration} shows that our model performs well for other countries as well.
+Figure~\ref{fig:calibration} shows that our model also performs well for the UK data.

 We also compare our model performance with linear regression.
 Indeed, without any idea of healthcare, one can model mortality data of the 1940 cohort by linear regression (as we did for the 1900 cohort).
 Our model outperforms linear regression: the sixth column of Table \ref{table1} reports MSEs under our model, significantly smaller than those under linear regression in the seventh column.